aci-ref/facilitation_best_practices/activities/03-engagement.md

 * Consulting with a researcher on aspects of a project for which the Facilitator has domain expertise

-As a rule, tasks done on behalf of a researcher without their direct involvement would not be considered an engagement.
+As a rule, tasks done on behalf of a researcher their own hands-on involvement are not engagement.

 Engagements can be both formal and informal.
 For example, an informal engagement might arise from a meeting to help resolve a straightforward